-Managed care allows MA enrollees access to services that would not otherwise be available through “Fee for Service” Medical Assistance (see below), like gym membership discounts or wellness incentive programs.
-This is a cost-saving measure that allows some basic MA services to be covered while others are not.
-If you have Managed Care MA, contact your health plan to get a complete list of covered services and the network where services are provided.
+Managed care allows you to access services not available through “Fee-for-Service” MA.
+See the chart below for more information.
+Examples include gym membership discounts or wellness incentive programs.
+Managed care can save the state money.
+If you have Managed Care MA, contact your health plan to get a list of services provided and where to receive them.

-There is also a managed care program called Special Needs Basic Care (SNBC).
-SNBC is a voluntary managed care program for people with disabilities ages 18 through 64 who have MA.
-With SNBC, members have a care coordinator who can help them get health care and support services.
-There are only a handful of MCOs that offer SNBC.
-Refer to DHS’s website for more information: SNBC
+There is a managed care program called Special Needs Basic Care (SNBC).
+SNBC is an optional managed care program for people with certified disabilities ages 18 through 64 who have MA.
+Members on SNBC have a care coordinator who can help them get healthcare and support services.
+Only a few MCOs offer SNBC.
+People with SNBC can benefit from services in MCO’s and Fee-for-Service MA.

 Why does this matter for people with disabilities?

-- Apply for Social Security disability benefits and when approved, report the change to the county (refer to the Arc Guide to Supplemental Security Income (SSI) for more information)
+- Apply for Social Security disability benefits and when approved, report the change to the county.
+Refer to the for more information.

-For further information or advocacy services, contact The Arc Minnesota at 952-920-0855 or toll-free at 833.450.1494 or visit www.arcminnesota.org.
-(Please note: This document is not legal advice, and should not be construed as such.
-Thus, no information herein should replace the sound advice of an attorney.)
+For more information or advocacy services, contact The Arc Minnesota at 833.450.1494 or visit www.arcminnesota.org.
+(Please note: This document is not legal advice.
+No information should replace the advice of an attorney.)